bpffjl/dreams-and-plans/README.md

 # dreams-and-plans
 A place where I’m going to list my dreams and list things I can do

-## quiet things i can alwasy do even with people around
+## quiet things i can always do even with people around
     write poetry
     draw pictures
     knitting